Needs a location

 Record Yes to this Meetup only after you have completed the process of making a donation and if want others to be aware you donated.
 Alternatively, your donation can remain anonymous if you prefer by not including your name in the "RSVP" listing.

-Our current and expanding involvement with the City of Richmond’s James River Park System volunteering to paint, stain, repair and build trail bridges, paint over graffiti and restore historical sites cost money that the city does not have and does not budget for.
+Our early years involvement with the City of Richmond’s James River Park System volunteering to paint, stain, repair and build trail bridges, paint over graffiti and restore historical sites cost money that the city does not have and does not budget for.

 Like it or not, the reality is that the James River Park as it exists today with its trails and supporting structures was put together primarily by volunteers and philanthropists.